steidani/ConTrack/README.rst

 - `Steinfeld et al. (2020) <https://wcd.copernicus.org/articles/1/405/2020/wcd-1-405-2020.html>`_
 - and used in many more atmospheric blocking studies...

-The ERA-Interim global blocking climatology used in Steinfeld and Pfahl (2019) is publicly available via an ETH Zurich-based web server [`http://eraiclim.ethz.ch/ <http://eraiclim.ethz.ch/>`_ , see `Sprenger et al. (2017) <https://doi.org/10.1175/BAMS-D-15-00299.1>`_].
+The ERA-Interim global blocking climatology based on upper-level potential vorticity used in Steinfeld and Pfahl (2019) is publicly available via an ETH Zurich-based web server [`http://eraiclim.ethz.ch/ <http://eraiclim.ethz.ch/>`_ , see `Sprenger et al. (2017) <https://doi.org/10.1175/BAMS-D-15-00299.1>`_].

 ..
   References